Skip to main content

 (d) Facilitate activities that provide the opportunity to collaborate with home visiting providers, early childhood, prenatal and health care organizations and professionals;

 (e) Develop and maintain a county-based directory of resources for caregivers that includes child health, child development, caregiver support, home visiting and other appropriate early childhood resources.
-Directory shall be updated annually, to coincide with the beginning of the state fiscal year, and must be submitted to the department upon request;
+Directory will be updated annually, to coincide with the beginning of the state fiscal year, and will be submitted to the department upon request;

 (2) Complete a screening tool and determine eligibility in accordance with section 3701.611 of the Revised Code and assign the family to the appropriate evidence-based or promising-practice model and funding stream, based on availability within the county and parental choice;